godzilla74/discordhook/README.md

 		log.Fatal(err)
 	}
 ```
-Generate simple message like this.

 ![image](https://user-images.githubusercontent.com/19704585/175761705-aa3fb66d-1509-4ebb-875f-56b43e3bebdc.png)

 ### Message with Embeds
+Generate some embed message like that.
+Please note that if you want the field to be inline, pass the Field type to true.
 ```
 	var (
 		ccy       = "BTC"